Logline:

 DAN CHONG / JOEY LIM (PRODUCER)

-Joey and Dan founded Rain or Shine Pictures with the purpose of telling intriguing through the lens of cinema.
-Their previous short film, Road to Harvard, had travelled to numerous festivals around the world, winning the Audience Award in Short Shorts Film Festival & Asia,
+Joey and Dan founded Rain or Shine Pictures with a shared passion for telling compelling stories through the lens of cinema.
+Their previous short film, Road to Harvard, was screened at numerous festivals worldwide and won the Audience Award at Short Shorts Film Festival & Asia, a major Oscar qualifying film festival in Japan.

 DIRECTOR’S STATEMENT